turbot/steampipe-docs/docs/guides/aws-orgs.md

 ### Local Authentication with a cross-account role

-In this scenario, you're still running from a local workstation and using your existing authentication methods to the trusted security account.
+In this scenario, you're running from a local workstation and using your existing authentication methods to the trusted security account.
 This could be an IAM User; temporary credentials provided by [aws-gimme-creds](https://github.com/Nike-Inc/gimme-aws-creds) or AWS SSO.
 All other connections will leverage a cross-account audit role.

 1. You need to dedicate one account in your AWS Organization for the purposes of auditing all the other accounts (the "audit account").
 You then need to deploy an IAM Role (the "security-audit role") in all AWS accounts that trusts the audit account.
 2. Clone the [steampipe-samples](https://github.com/turbot/steampipe-samples) repo.